 In June of 2013, the Library used a state technology grant to purchase a MakerBot "Replicator 2" desktop 3D printer.
 The Replicator 2 is MakerBot's 4th-generation 3D printer, with a build volume of 11.2 L x 6.0 W x 6.1 H inches.
 It uses PLA (polylactic acid plastic) filament, which is made from corn, cane sugar, or glucose.
 PLA is safer for the environment than other types of plastic filament, and can be recycled.
+Due to high demand, the library recently added a second Replicator 2 printer.

 3D printing is also known as "additive manufacturing".
 It's the process of creating three-dimensional objects from computer-aided designs (CAD) or "virtual" models.
 The 3D printer, using software to translate designs into cross-sectional "slices", lays down those slices as thin layers of melted plastic, metal, or other material.
 An object is literally built layer upon layer.
 Watch a 3D printer in action in this brief video on the 3D printing process from Create It Real.